── Attaching core tidyverse packages ──────────────────────── tidyverse 2.0.0 ──

 Look at the hierarchy view.
 Identify the levels, links, and attributes.

-More complex queries are now possible, e.g. find the word-initial MAU
+More complex queries are now possible, e.g. find the word-initial MAU segments of all polysyllabic words:

 ## # A tibble: 4 × 16